Care of Casts and Splints

 Keep it dry

-If you haven’t been told specifically that your cast is waterproof it’s essential to keep it dry.
+Care of Casts and Splints – If you haven’t been told specifically that your cast is waterproof it’s essential to keep it dry.
 Also note that even if your cast is waterproof that isn’t a license to get it soaking wet.
 You should still make every effort to keep water from getting between the cast and your skin.
 This is a sure recipe for an uncomfortable and sometimes smelly situation.
 Remember that you’re going to be wearing your cast for some time, so comfort is important.

 Even with newer, non-plaster cast materials, your cast won’t fully harden for 2-3 days.
 It’s important to avoid weight bearing during this time, provided that you should be bearing weight at all.
 This is especially true on hard surfaces.
 If your cast becomes dented, it can cause pressure sores to form.
 Be careful and use common sense.
 In general, not bearing weight on the injured limb for 48 hours is recommended.
 This holds true even if you’ve been given a walking cast.